syedanastanweer/syedanastanweer/README.md

 🎓 Computer Science Student | 💻 Web Developer | 🌐 Full Stack Enthusiast

 Welcome to my GitHub profile!
-I'm Syed Anas Tanweer.
-Currently, I'm honing my skills as a web developer at Fiverr and Upwork, I transform Figma designs into code, utilizing HTML5, CSS3, SCSS, JavaScript, and many more technologies.
+Currently, I'm honing my skills as a web developer as a Freelance, I transform Figma designs into code, utilizing HTML5, CSS3, SCSS, JavaScript, and many more technologies.
 On the backend, I work with PHP, MySQLi, and Laravel.

 ## 🚀 Skills and Tech Stack